-The visual arts of the Western world from pre-historic times to Giotto in the fourteenth century.
-The meaning of style and expression in architecture, painting and sculpture, studied in the context of the historical background of major periods of western civilization.
-(HP, AE)
+The visual arts of the world from pre-historic times to Giotto in the fourteenth century.
+The meaning of style and expression in architecture, painting and sculpture, studied in the context of the historical background of major periods of civilization.
+(AE, HP)